Emergency Dentist In Clearwater, FL

 At Baker Cosmetic & Family Dentistry in Clearwater, Florida, we take emergencies seriously.

-We also provide other emergency dental services, including suture removal, denture adjustments on oncological patients, denture repair or adjustment when function is impeded, replacement of endo temporary fillings when experiencing pain, adjustment of orthodontic wires or appliances when digging in the oral mucosa.
+We also provide other emergency dental services, including suture removal, denture adjustments on oncological patients, denture repair or adjustment when the function is impeded, replacement of endo temporary fillings when experiencing pain, and adjustment of orthodontic wires or appliances when digging in the oral mucosa.

 Common Dental Emergencies